divij-gupta/NeutrinoGroup_SiPM_Calibration/README.md

-# internship_with_Elena
-Divij's code for the summer 2023 research project with Elena
+Brief overview of Divij's code for the summer 2023 research project with Elena:

-Brief overview of the files here:

 The c++ file and text file convert the binary output from the digitizer to root files to analyse - best to do this on the computer in the lab itself